Train to become a

 What’s the Difference?

-The terms forest bathing and forest therapy are often used interchangeably, and both are connected to the Japanese practice of shinrin-yoku.
+The terms forest bathing and forest therapy are often used interchangeably, and both are inspired by the Japanese practice of shinrin-yoku.
 In everyday use, forest bathing is often the more familiar term.
 In guide training and professional practice, forest therapy is sometimes used more specifically to describe a guided experience led by a trained guide.

 How Guided Forest Therapy Is Different.